 - Design nursing education curriculum models throughout the New England region that are more aligned with the needs of the current health care environment and insure a more standardized approach to the competencies needed for all future nurses.

 Keeping Nurses in the Workforce

 In addition to training and recruitment efforts, retention of existing nurses is also an important part of Massachusetts' efforts to address the impending nursing shortage.
-Hospitals are using innovative steps to retain nurses, and Organization of Nurse Leaders Massachusetts and Rhode Island (ONL) and MHA are working to help hospitals in this area.
+Hospitals are using innovative steps to retain nurses, and Organization of Nurse Leaders Massachusetts, Rhode Island, New Hampshire & Connecticut (ONL) and MHA are working to help hospitals in this area.

 Making the Job Hunt Easier